Together or apart?

 “Separation helps teachers get to know each child better.”

 Again this sounds very sensible, but can as easily be turned to imply the opposite.
-School is only a modest part of child’s life and much happens outside.
+School is only a modest part of a child’s life and much happens outside.
 It could be argued that teachers will know multiple children better if they also know something about their co-multiple(s) with whom so much time is spent outside the classroom.

 “Confusion by the teacher may upset multiples.”